HyungkiIm/SFOM-DRO/README.md

 ### Software License

-The source code included in this repository is distributed under the MIT License.
-The full license text can be found in the [LICENSE](LICENSE) file.
+The source code included in this repository is distributed under the [MIT License](LICENSE).

 ### Data License

-The datasets provided in this repository are made available under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-Details of this license can be viewed in the [LICENSE_DATA](LICENSE_DATA) file, and further information is available on the [Creative Commons official page](https://creativecommons.org/licenses/by/4.0/).
+The datasets provided in this repository are made available under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](LICENSE_DATA).
+Further information is available on the [Creative Commons official page](https://creativecommons.org/licenses/by/4.0/).

 ## Cite